Igor Kononenko: Earnings

 According to a 2013 electronic declaration, Igor Kononenko officially declared ₴30 million.

 In an e-declaration for 2015, Igor Kononenko indicated salaries in the Verkhovna Rada of ₴77,772.
 From the VIK Foundation, Kononenko received dividends of ₴14 million.
 Kononenko declared real estate objects (7 land plots and 6 apartment buildings in Kyiv and the Kyiv Oblast) for a total of more than ₴1.8 billion.
 He also declared US$928 thousand, €965,000, and ₴6,628,000 in cash.
 The deputy owns a land plots of 4654 m2 and 2255 m2, as well as apartment buildings with an area of 1643.6 m2 and 36.6 m2.
-The cost of the first house in the Kyiv's elite area "Tsarskoe Selo" is estimated at UAH 244 million, and cost of the site is UAH 105 million.
-In addition, Kononenko has an apartment of 236.6 m2 (worth of UAH 7.07 million) and Mercedes-Benz GL 600.
+The cost of the first house in the Kyiv's elite area "Tsarskoe Selo" is estimated at ₴244 million, and cost of the site is ₴105 million.
+In addition, Kononenko has an apartment of 236.6 m2 (worth of ₴7.07 million) and Mercedes-Benz GL 600.

-In an e-declaration for 2016, Kononenko showed a total income of UAH 14,743,000.
-As a deputy he earned in the Verkhovna Rada UAH 161 thousand, he also had UAH 82 thousand as a percentage of the deposit in the Ukrsotsbank.
-From the VIK Foundation, Kononenko received dividends of UAH 14.5 million.
-On the account in the Ukrsotsbank he had UAH 2 million.
+In an e-declaration for 2016, Kononenko showed a total income of ₴14,743,000.
+As a deputy he earned in the Verkhovna Rada ₴161 thousand, he also had ₴82 thousand as a percentage of the deposit in the Ukrsotsbank.
+From the VIK Foundation, Kononenko received dividends of ₴14.5 million.
+On the account in the Ukrsotsbank he had ₴2 million.

 According to the investigation of the program "Schemes", Igor Kononenko didn't indicate in his E-declaration a villa in southern Spain.
 The house of 768 square meters is located near the coast of the Mediterranean Sea.
 Kononenko confirmed this information, but stated that he wasn't obliged to indicate property belonging to his companies in his declaration: "Yes, the companies I own really have an impressive list of property (more than one hundred units).
 However, according to the provisions of the Law of Ukraine 'On Preventing Corruption', I am not obligated to declare property that belongs to these companies.
 In particular, the format of the declaration doesn't allow this."

 According to the declaration, Igor Kononenko owns the following companies: